-Rodney D. Smith is the President and Chief Executive Officer of the University of The Bahamas.
+Rodney D. Smith, President and Chief Executive Officer, University of The Bahamas

 Dr. Smith received his doctorate of education degree from the Harvard University Graduate School of Education in the area of Administration, Planning and Social Policy.
 His dissertation is entitled “Politic-Administrative Factors Associated with Decentralization and Recentralization in the Education Bureaucracy – The Case of The Commonwealth of The Bahamas, 1986.”
 In addition, Dr. Smith earned a master’s degree in Education with a concentration in International Development from Harvard University, a master of arts from Fisk University in Clinical/Educational Psychology and a bachelor’s degree in Psychology from Saint John’s University, Collegeville, Minnesota.

 Dr. Smith has been inducted into Chi Alpha Epsilon Academic Honor Society, Alpha Chi Chapter; Omicron Delta Kappa, the National Leadership Honor Society; and Delta Mu Delta, National Honor Society in Business Administration.
 He has participated in several professional development institutes, including the Millennium Leadership Institute (MLI) of AASCU, Harvard’s Institute for Educational Management (IEM), the Harvard Institute for New Presidents, Harvard Seminar on Institutional Advancement, and the U.S. Department of Homeland Security’s Emergency Management Institute for Emergency Management Planning, Preparedness, Training and Education for Colleges and Universities.